 - When bread is done, use oven mitts to pull the pot out of your oven.

-- Use a long spatula to lift the bread out of the dutch oven and onto a cooling rack.
-Let cool for at least 20 minutes before cutting into it.
-Slice, slather with butter, and enjoy!
+- Use a long spatula or the corners of your parchment paper to lift the bread out of the dutch oven and onto a cooling rack.
+Let cool for at least 30 minutes before cutting into it.